Southwestern University of Finance and Economics

-The Southwestern University of Finance and Economics (SWUFE; 西南财经大学) is a public research university in Chengdu, Sichuan, China.
-The university is affiliated to the Ministry of Education, and co-funded by the ministry and the Sichuan Provincial People's Government.
+The Southwestern University of Finance and Economics (SWUFE; 西南财经大学) is a public finance and economics university in Chengdu, Sichuan, China.
+It is affiliated with the Ministry of Education, and co-funded with the Sichuan Provincial People's Government.
+The university is part of Project 211 and the Double First-Class Construction.

-The school is listed in the former Project 211.
-It is a Chinese state Double First Class University identified by the Ministry of Education of China, as part of the national endeavor to build world-class universities.

-In December 2014, SWUFE’s School of Business Administration (SBA) became the first business school in Western China to be accredited by the European Quality Improvement System.
+In December 2014, SWUFE’s School of Business Administration became the first business school in Western China to be accredited by the European Quality Improvement System.

-As of 2022, Southwestern University of Finance and Economics ranked # 1 in Western China and # 5 nationwide among universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.
-The U.S. News & World Report ranks SWUFE at 9th in Asia and 67th globally in Business and Economics.
+As of 2024, Southwestern University of Finance and Economics ranked # 1 in Western China and # 4 nationwide among universities specialized in finance, business, and economics in the Best Chinese Universities Ranking.
+The U.S. News & World Report ranks SWUFE at 4th in Asia and 17th globally in Business and Economics.